wadjaafar/text-recognizer/README.md

 # Text Recognizer

-Text Recognizer allows users to extract English text and copy it.
+Text Recognizer allows users to extract English text from images and copy it.

 ## Demo APK